 R. S. Black, EdD—mental retardation transition, students at risk, research design

 B. Bruno, PhD—geoscience research, education, broadening participation

 S. M. Buelow, PhD—literacy and reading education, elementary teacher preparation, 21st century literacies

-M. Cheang, PhD—family public policy, family resource management, family caregivers
+M. Cheang, DrPh—family public policy, family resource management, family caregivers